gabits17/Mindustry-Add-ons-SE-Project/SE202526/Milestone3/UserStory3/README.md

 In the **Usage of Reads and Write**, it's my opinion that the phrase "it was discovered several issues with the serialization of data" should be rewritten to "several issues with the serialization of data were discovered".

+**Answer**:
+We understand the confusion in *Usage of Table* and wrote it in a cleaner way.
+The attributes were added as suggested.

+_The use class diagram and its report were modified according to this review._

 [comment]: <> (% ------------------ SEQUENCE DIAGRAMS ---------------------- %)